ClaudeZsb/muddoc/docs/source/basics/002_differences_of_writing_smart_contracts.rst

     }
   }

+First, you'll notice that ``SimpleStorageSystem``, while still a ``contract``, additionally inherits from ``@latticexyz/world/src/System.sol``.
+This is because in projects built with Mud, all functionalities are implemented through individual systems.
+``SimpleStorageSystem`` is also a system, providing the functionality to store and read a number.

-You might be wondering where ``StoredUint`` is declared, and how it's stored and read?
+Secondly, you might be curious about where ``StoredUint`` is declared, and how it's stored and read?

 This is one of the important features of the Mud framework.
 It encapsulates contract states into a familiar database-like structure, allowing you to